kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 var xhr;
 if (window.XMLHttpRequest) { // Browsers other than IE 6 and lower
   xhr = new XMLHttpRequest();
-  console.log("Supports newer XHR implementations");
+  alert("Supports newer XHR implementations");
 } else if (window.ActiveXObject) { // For IE 6 and lower
   xhr = new ActiveXObject("Microsoft.XMLHTTP");
-  console.log("Supports older XHR implementations");
+  alert("Supports older XHR implementations");
 }
 {% endprism %}
 The above-example will return one of the two console messages above, depending on which browser `index.html` loads into.

 Developers later realized that `window.ActiveXObject` was implemented differently across builds of all the older versions.
+Sadly, they also realized that that some browsers didn't support `xhr` at all.

-So they built slightly different feature detection code (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
+As a result, they built slightly different feature detection code (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample02/scripts.js
 // Feature-detect XMLHttpRequest implementation